 Our other visitor guides

 Leura is renowned for its shops - you can spend an entire day browsing and buying.
 Many shops have multiple rooms as they have been converted from turn-of-the century cottages.
-There is a delightful gift shop in an old church and it is even possible to shop immediately as a number of shops are located around the periphery of the carpark – there are so many choices – check out the village map.
+An old church, St David's Presbyterian, is home to elegant home wares and gifts.
+As you step out of your car or hop off the tour bus, you will find a number of shops located around the periphery of the carpark.
+So many choices…

 Phone: 02 4784 1302